jim-i-am/iv/README.md

 A terminal-based vector algebra calculator written in OCaml.
 It is inspired by a subset of Iversonian notation but with traditional mathematical operator precedence.

+To build, it needs Jane Street's core library; which can be obtained via opam.
+More specifically: opam install core

 Examples
 --------